Permanency Options for Looked After Children

 Adoption allowances are payable in certain circumstances but these are means tested.
 Our advice in all of these situations to ask for information in writing as to how this will affect you financially before making any decisions.

 There are a number of benefits for the child and for the foster carer, not least of which in the case of Adoption or SGO’s, the child is no longer “in care” and this is a huge bonus.
 The Adopter or Special Guardian will have PR which means that they can make all decisions about the child without having reference to a social worker.
-For many children the stigma of being “in care” is very great and they will be much happier once they do not have to have LAC Reviews, social worker visits and all the meetings that go with being a “looked after child”.
+For many children the stigma of being “in care” is very great and they will be much happier once they do not have to have child in care reviews, social worker visits and all the meetings that go with being a “looked after child”.

 With long term foster care, you and the child will still have a social worker and you will still be an approved foster carer.
 You may receive a slightly reduced support package and you should therefore ask for details of this before you commit to permanency.

 Post-Adoption support is very patchy, so if you are asked to consider adopting a looked after child you will need to check what, if any, support will be available to you once the order is made.

 A Special Guardianship Order (SGO) is an order of the court under the Children Act 1989 which grants the holder(s) parental responsibility over a child until they reach the age of 18.
 This enables the special guardian(s) to make day-to-day decisions on behalf of the child, for example in relation to their education.